Vatican Radio's Belarusian Service

 Vatican Radio's Belarusian Service is a structural department of the Vatican Radio broadcasting network in the Belarusian language.

 History

 Fr.
 Piotr Tatarynovich (1950-1970)

-Lutheran Radio started regular broadcasting in the Belarusian language on January 6, 1950.
+Vatican Radio started regular broadcasting in the Belarusian language on January 6, 1950.
 Before that, on December 24, 1949, it transmitted Pope Pius XII's message at Christmas and at the beginning of the Jubilee year in Belarusian.
 Roman Catholic priest Piotr Tatarynovich was the first editor-in-chief and for a long time the only staff member of the Belarusian Service.

 Originally the programs were broadcast on a weekly basis and contained news from the Vatican, information on the Catholic church and the Belarusian diaspora, as well as catechesal and apologetic reflections.
 Later Fr.
 Kastus Maskalik joined the Service working mainly as an announcer.
 Bishop Ceslau Sipovich, Fr.
 Tamash Padzyava and some other Belarusian Catholic immigrants collaborated with the Service.
 After his retirement in 1970 Fr.
 Tatarynovich lived in Rome and was involved in publishing and translation activities.